 Fennel Salad is best served with grilled or roasted meat or seafood.
 You can also eat it without any meat, poultry, or seafood.

-Give this salad a try if you want something light but flavorful to complement any meal.
+Try this salad if you want something light but flavorful to complement any meal.
 This dish contains an assortment of delicious flavors and textures and is a quick and easy meal.
 Fresh fennel has thin stalks, so try to cut the pieces into similarly-sized sticks.
 Also, remember that after you’ve used the fresh orange to zest the fennel and oranges, you can toss the leftover rind in the salad!

 - 1 large fennel bulb or 2 small bulbs, trimmed and thinly sliced